dineshkrishna9999/agent-development-kit-crash-course/7-multi-agent/README.md

 This example demonstrates how to create a multi-agent system in ADK, where specialized agents collaborate to handle complex tasks, each focusing on their area of expertise.

+**Modified for learning**: This example has been customized with personalized agents and simplified dependencies.

 ## What is a Multi-Agent System?

 A Multi-Agent System is an advanced pattern in the Agent Development Kit (ADK) that allows multiple specialized agents to work together to handle complex tasks.
 Each agent can focus on a specific domain or functionality, and they can collaborate through delegation and communication to solve problems that would be difficult for a single agent.